Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \begin{definition} (Degree of nonminimality) Suppose $p \in S(A)$ is a nonalgebraic and nonminimal stationary type.
-By the degree of nonminimality of p, denoted by $\nmdeg(p)$, we mean the least k such that p has a nonalgebraic forking extension over $A \cup \{a_1, \ldots , a_k\}$, for some $a_1, \ldots , a_k$ realising p.
+By the degree of nonminimality of $p$, denoted by $\nmdeg(p)$, we mean the least k such that $p$ has a nonalgebraic forking extension over $A \cup \{a_1, \ldots , a_k\}$, for some $a_1, \ldots , a_k$ realising $p$.